faceterteam/FaceterFOGClient/README.md

 Choose `nodeid` for for future identification of this machine.
 It should be unique alphanumeric value without spaces.

-Fog Agent will collect the information about your node register it in your account
+Fog Agent will collect the information about your node and register it in your account

 ![image2](images/Image2.png)

-After successfull registrtion you will be able to see and manage the node from your account:
+After successfull registration you will be able to see and manage the node from your account:

 ![image3](images/Image3.png)

 Set up the price for 1 minute of video processing to make your node available to the market
 ![image4](images/Image4.png)

-That it!
+That is it!
 Now you can connect your cameras to Faceter Cloud and try Faceter Fog as a client.

 IMPORTANT NOTICE: This is one of the very first publicly avalable builds of Faceter Fog.
 If you find a bug or another issue, please post it here on Github with a full description of your case.